AdamTheCanadian/my_cs_degree/leet_code/readme.md

 - Find the shortest distance of two words (word1 and word2) in an array of words
 - Double loop so O(n^2)
 - Since word1 and word2 could appear more than once in words we need to keep a record of the shortest distance found
+- Could do a single pass by keeping a record of the indicies found
 ```cpp
 int short_dist = 1e6;
 for (int i = 0; i < words.size(); i++) {